nathancarter/weblurch/doc-src/plan.md

 ## Validation

- * If the expression's single reason attribute does not name an actual reason accessible from that point in the document, the function saves a validation result that explains the problem (incorrect reason citation).
- * If the expressions cited by the reason attribute are not rule definitions (none of them) then the function saves a validation result explaining that exactly one rule must be cited as the reason for a step, but none were.
- * If any of the cited rules are invalid, discard them from the list of cited rules.
-If none remain, the function returns a validation result explaining that none of the cited rules were valid.
-If more than one remain, the function saves a validation result explaining that too many rules were cited (at most one per step is allowed).
- * If the unique valid cited rule is not a piece of code, the function saves a validation result explaining that Lurch doesn't (yet?) know the type of rule cited.
- * If the unique valid cited rule is code in a language other than JavaScript, the function saves a validation result explaining that Lurch doesn't (yet?) know the language in which the rule is coded.
- * Otherwise, call `Background.addCodeTask` on the code and step in question, with a callback that saves the result as the validation result.
  * Whenever an expression attributed by a reason changes, call `validate` on it.
  * Whenever a reason attribute changes, call `validate` on its target.